naminhcs/naminhcs.github.io/_posts/2021-05-27-HCMUS-CTF-WriteUp.md

     }
 }
 ~~~
-Easy to know, this program check our flag in Flagchecker.
+Easy to know, this program checks our flag in FlagChecker.
 Open file FlagChecker.

 ~~~
 package com.hcmusctf.androidrev;